Rome takes on a quieter, more relaxed vibe in winter, a perfect backdrop for the Rome Christmas Market, known as the Befana Market.

 - Sustainable Diets: Rome has a growing number of organic, vegetarian and vegan restaurants that focus on locally sourced and seasonal ingredients.
-For instance, at Il Margutta Veggy Food & Art, you can enjoy a sustainable meal that’s not only healthy but also environmentally friendly.

 While Rome can be busy during Christmas, it’s generally less crowded than during peak summer, making it an ideal time to explore the city’s attractions without overwhelming tourist crowds.

 Winter in Rome is relatively mild, with temperatures ranging from 3°C (37°F) to 14°C (57°F).
 While you may experience some rain, you can still enjoy strolling through the city and taking in the festive ambience.

 If you would like to leave a review of Rome Xmas Market, comment below.